andrewfmurphy/capitaloneafm9yy/README.md

 # Implementation
 ## Backend

 Although all of my data was coming from an external API, I decided to wrap my external API calls in an internal backend API.
-I used Node.JS and Express.JS for my backend server, and built a simple backend API which the front-end would use to make requests.
+I used Node.JS and Express.JS for my backend server and built a simple backend API which the front-end would use to make requests.
 Routing calls through a backend API as opposed to client-side calls is also good practice because it's much more secure and scales much better with the architecture of the application.

 ## Frontend